MariaDash/Json_GIT/README.md

 #  Json_GIT_Homework 1

-1-3 done
-## 4. Create an external repository called JSON on Github site.
+## 1. Create an external repository called JSON on Github site.
 I go to https://github.com/MariaDash, click "Repositories", click "New", make it Public, add README.md file, create repository.
-## 5. Clone repository to local PC
+## 2. Clone repository to local PC
 I go to repository page--> Code --> Local and copy its link.
 And here two options:
 You can copy by HTTPS( unsecure without password) or SSH (need specific configuration and it is secure and always ask password)..
 I cpoy via HTTPS.
 On PC I go to my folder "Json", right click "Gitbash Here" and open a terminal Gitbash in this folder.